 Secure your APIs with F5 products

 The responsibility of securing your APIs does not fall solely on application code on the client and server systems.
 F5 products are strategically positioned in this line of (client-sever) communication as they can see parameters in the API requests, orchestrate data flow, and understand the business logic of the application.
-The range of BIG-IP modules (Advanced WAF, BIG-IP APM, BIG-IP LTM) and NGINX products provide you with granular control to implement specific API protections (such as content validation, access control, rate limiting, and so on) that you need to protect against the OWASP API security Top 10 (2019).
+The range of BIG-IP modules (Advanced WAF, BIG-IP APM, BIG-IP LTM), NGINX and F5 Distributed Cloud products provide you with granular control to implement specific API protections (such as content validation, access control, rate limiting, and so on) that you need to protect against the OWASP API security Top 10 (2023).